verovec/Serverless-AWS-lambda-example/README.md

 This project shows how to deploy function to AWS lambda from Serverless framework on custom domain

-If you don't have any domain name and assciated certificate you can
+If you don't have any domain name and associated certificate you can
 - Skip the first two initals put-parameter commands
 - Skip serverless-domain-manager npm installation
 - Remove it from plugins in serverless.yml